How do we support the health and wellbeing of transgender communities?

 Supporting Patient-Focused Decision-Making around Gender Affirming Therapy (Pilot Project; Klein/Golub, PIs)

-In collaboration with Dr. Rachel Bluebond-Langer at NYU Medical Center, we are examining patients' making processes in approaching gender affirming surgical intervention.
+In collaboration with Dr. Rachel Bluebond-Langer at NYU Medical Center, we are examining patients' decision-making processes in approaching gender affirming surgical intervention.
 This project is designed to develop better tools and support services for patients both pre- and post-surgery.

 Family Decision-Making and Quality of Life Goals for Gender Expansive Youth (Pilot Project; Klein/Golub, PIs)